 You lose thumos in a thousand micro-surrenders, each one rational, each one safe, until one day you realize the fire is out and you can’t remember when it happened.

-But the heat in your chest is not a bug.
-It’s not a liability to be managed.
+The heat in your chest is not a bug.
 It’s not “emotional volatility” that HR should help you optimize away.
 It’s the last thing the algorithms can’t reach.

-And the next time you’re hovering over that email, finger on delete – ask yourself:
+And the next time you’re hovering over that email, finger on delete – maybe don’t.

 Introducing: the Router Brain as the cognitive version of thumos-death: ⬇️